aesara-devs/aesara/doc/extending/optimization.rst

 to be different because Aesara has no clue that ``add`` is commutative.
-You may write your own global optimizer to identify computations that are identical with full knowledge of the rules of arithmetics that your Ops implement.
+You may write your own global optimizer to identify computations that are identical with full knowledge of the rules of arithmetic that your Ops implement.
 Aesara might provide facilities for this somewhere in the future.

 .. note::